 The Carnegie Library of Pittsburgh Trustee Endowment Match is a special limited-time opportunity for donors who wish to advance sustainable support for Library services, operations and innovation.
-By making your gift to establish a Named Endowed Fund or by contributing a gift to an existing Endowed Fund or adding a gift to the General Endowment, you can leverage up to a total of $25,000 per couple (or donor group) in additional support through this exciting match.
+By making your gift to establish a Named Endowed Fund, contributing a gift to an existing Endowed Fund or adding a gift to the General Endowment, you can leverage up to a total of $25,000 per couple in additional support through this exciting match.

 1. What is the Endowment?

 The Carnegie Library of Pittsburgh Endowment is a restricted fund established with contributions from donors just like you.
 The Endowment includes both donor-restricted funds invested in perpetuity and unrestricted funds designated by the Board of Trustees to function as endowment.
 As of January 31, 2019, the Library’s Endowment is valued at more than $16.2 million.